One place for your family's records

 What makes that category valuable 03

-It becomes the backbone for institutional continuity.
+It becomes the backbone that survives turnover.

 Where the analogy breaks down